ZikangXiong/two-d-nav-gym/README.md

 ### Play

-Unlike gym environment, play with keyboard only supports 4 directions control (up, down, left, and right).
+Unlike the gym environments, playing with a keyboard only supports 4 directions control (up, down, left, and right).

 One can start the keyboard control with following code